-A beautiful walk away from the crowded beaches of Benidorm into the Sierra Helada to the ruined watchtower of Les Caletes.
+A beautiful walk which takes you away from the crowded beaches of Benidorm into the Sierra Helada, ending at the ruined watchtower of Les Caletes.
 Spectacular cliff views.

 The Torre del Barranc d'Aigües is a lonely watchtower perched 140m feet (450 feet) above the sea, about halfway between Alicante and Benidorm.
 Views from up here are spectacular; on a clear day, you can see 40km up the coast.